Diabetes Lifestyle Change

-Carefully manage your diabetes with proper food, physically active, monitor glucose level, have medicines, control pressure-cholesterol, quit smoking and regular doctor visit.
+Carefully manage your diabetes with proper food, physically active, monitor glucose level, have medicines, control pressure-cholesterol, quit smoking, and regular doctor visit.

 Is it possible to manage diabetes without medication?

 How is it possible to manage your diabetes without medication?
-You can manage your diabetes (only type 2, not type 1) without medication and with certain lifestyle changes.
+You can manage your diabetes (only type 2, not type 1) without prescription and with specific lifestyle changes.

-- Physical activity or regular exercise can help burn excess glucose in your blood stream, as well as reduce your insulin resistance (if you have).
+- Physical activity or regular exercise can help burn excess glucose in your bloodstream, as well as reduce your insulin resistance (if you have).